 Task Force Member Nomination

-Each year, the Director of the Agency for Healthcare Research and Quality (AHRQ) appoints new Task Force members to serve 4-year terms and replace those who are completing their service.
-Anyone can nominate an individual for consideration on the Task Force Member Nomination page of the AHRQ Web site.
+Each year, new Task Force members are appointed to replace those who are completing their service.
+Anyone can nominate an individual for consideration on the Task Force Member Nomination page of the Task Force Web site.
 Nominations are welcomed at any time during the year, but they must be received by mid-May to be considered for appointment the following year.

 The USPSTF considers a broad range of clinical preventive services for its recommendations, focusing on screenings, counseling, and preventive medications.
 Anyone can nominate a new topic or an update to an existing topic at any time by visiting the Topic Nomination page of the Task Force Web site.

 Once a topic is selected, the Task Force follows a multistep process when developing each of its recommendations.
 In an effort to make the USPSTF and its processes more transparent, the Task Force solicits public comments during each stage of the process:

 - Draft Research Plans: Draft Research Plans guide the recommendation process and include key questions to be answered and target populations to be considered in the evidence review.